| Distance: 6.6 miles (out and back) |

 Start: Devil’s Backbone Trail connects Baldy Notch with the peak, and is 2.8 miles long with 2,269′ of elevation gain.
 You can reach Baldy Notch by:

 The Devil’s Backbone keeps ascending until it levels off next to Mt.
 Harwood.
 After spotting Mt.
-Harwood’s ridgeline trail, follow it to the Harwood’s peak while it parallels the Backbone below, or you can always scramble up the scree.
+Harwood’s ridgeline trail, follow it to the Harwood’s peak while it parallels the Backbone below.
+Or you can always scramble up the scree.
 The path dips before rejoining the Backbone for one last climb up the switchbacks to the top of Baldy.
-Make sure you stick to the ridgeline trail via the saddle to West Baldy, as the Bear Canyon Trail to Baldy Village loses too much elevation.
+Make sure you stick to the ridgeline trail via the saddle to West Baldy.
+The Bear Canyon Trail to Baldy Village loses too much elevation.

 For a more challenging hike to the top, check out the guide for hiking to Mt.
-Baldy via the Ski Hut Trail.
+Baldy via the Ski Hut route.

 Factoids